brain-microstructure-exploration-tools/abcdstats/README.md

   - **variable**: Each entry in this section is the name of a tested variable (such as "ksads_1_187_t").
 Associated with it is information on how to treat the variable.
-    - **filename**: ABCD csv file that contains the data for the tested variable
+    - **filename**: ABCD CSV file that contains the data for the tested variable
     - **convert**: A dictionary that explains how to convert the tested variable's data.
 Each (key, value) pair of the dictionary specifies what the datum (the key) is to be converted to (the value).